 The link with genes

 An interesting 2008 study asked whether key autistic-like traits are mirrored at the genetic level; with separate genes contributing to each so-called impairment?
 The authors found that: ‘Each aspect of the [so-called] triad is highly heritable.’

 There are other issues with the historical triad too.
 Does it take into account age and gender?
 Not really.
 A 2014 study hinted at ambiguity, and stated: “Findings regarding gender differences in the triad remain ambiguous.”

-Also, it should be noted that the triad did need to incorporate sensory issues in autists, e.g. their over-or under-sensitivity to sounds, touch, light, temperatures etc, as this is a major element or factor for people with autism.
+Also, it should be noted that the triad did need to incorporate sensory issues in autists, e.g. their over-or under-sensitivity to sounds, touch, light, temperatures etc, as this is a major element or factor for autistic people.

 Impairment or advantage?

 Let’s look further at the term impairment as used in the triad – an objective term.
 A ‘New Scientist’ article states: “Auties, as some people with autism call themselves, don’t merely think differently: in certain ways they think better.
 Call it the autie advantage.”

 A blog on SEN Assist sums our question of ‘impairment’ up well, with author Adele Divine stating – “The ‘triad’ [was] a helpful tool in that it highlights difficulties, which are common to those with a diagnosis of autism, but I have an issue with the word ‘impairment’.
 The dictionary definition of impairment is: ‘The result of being impaired; a deterioration or weakening; a disability… ‘The Triad of Differences’ would be less harsh.
 Differences may lead to difficulties, but with the right structures and supports differences can also lead to great discoveries.
 Many of the difficulties represented in the triad can also be positive character traits.
 The word ‘impairment’ does not suggest this.”

 Focussing on autism’s positives